Pivot Chart in Blazor Pivot Table Component

 Data Label Template

-The Template property in the PivotChartMarkerDataLabel allows you to customize the appearance of data labels in the pivot chart series by using your own HTML elements for displaying the desired UI.
-The parameter named ChartDataPointInfo is always passed in as a context within the template, allowing it to access the data points such as x and y and display the associated data point within a customized UI, as shown in the code example below.
+The Template property in the PivotChartMarkerDataLabel class allows users to change the appearance of data labels in the pivot chart series using custom HTML elements.
+The ChartDataPointInfo parameter provides access to data points like x and y, enabling a custom display, as shown below.

 @using Syncfusion.Blazor.PivotView